electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 ## Performance

 The Audi e-tron 55 has 408 hp, and the Audi Q4 e-tron has 299 hp.
-For Q4 e-tron 50, the full power is only available when fully charged and above 23 degrees, while the full power is available in much larger areas for the e-tron.
-Since the weight I lower on the Q4 e-tron, the difference feels smaller and is probably small enough not to make it the deciding factor between the models.
+For the Q4 e-tron 50 quattro, the full power is only available when fully charged and above 23 degrees, while the full power is available in much larger areas for the Audi e-tron.
+However, since the weight is lower on the Q4 e-tron, the difference feels smaller and is probably small enough not to make it the deciding factor between the models for many.

+## Suspension

+[Adaptive air suspension](../../e-tron/drivetrain/suspension/) with electronic damping control is standard equipment on the Audi e-tron.
+Depending on the speed and the driver’s preferences, it individually adjusts the ride height according to the road conditions.
+The air suspension also offers level control as a function of load.

+Aud Q4 e-tron is only available with standard suspension.

+For many, this is a deciding factor.

 ## Size